 * Click here for rating key

 Mokomandy Restaurant Review: This unique DC metro area restaurant successfully pairs two disparate cuisines: Cajun and Korean.
-Crowds fill the limited space located, surprisingly, in a small, suburban shopping center.
-Be sure to start with a small plate: the boudin balls, spiced with cayenne and consisting of rice, pork and chicken, are addictive.
+Crowds fill the limited space located, surprisingly, in a suburban shopping center.
+Be sure to start with a small plate, such as deviled eggs and the five bison dumplings are delicious.
 Add to your starters the gator croquettes, an unusual patty made with house-made bacon and sauced with béchamel and the Korean pot roast sliders.
-No Cajun meal would be complete without po’ boys, and the crispy catfish version here is cornmeal-crusted and comes as a brioche-encased slider.
-For medium and large plates, the choices are beguiling: duck gumbo, bulgogi beef, a wild boar bowl topped with a fried egg, Korean pot roast, and the big surprise of the meal: poutine.
+No Cajun meal would be complete without shrimp and grits, part of the medium and large plates sections.
+The choices are beguiling: bulgogi beef, a wild boar bowl topped with a fried egg, Korean pot roast, and the big surprise of the meal, poutine.
 This jumble of sausage, bacon, gravy, cheese curds and fries probably accounts for a week’s worth of calories.
 The problem is that chef Daniel Wilcox Stevens keeps getting creative, so dishes move on and off the menu.
-For dessert, you may want to sample the typical Cajun offering, beignets, hot out of the fryer and sprinkled with confectioners’ sugar, and sweetened with a smudge of caramel and Steen’s cane syrup.
-But the killer dessert is the chocolate, caramel and chicory dish.
+For dessert, you may want to sample the typical Cajun offering of beignets, hot out of the fryer and sprinkled with confectioners’ sugar, and sweetened with a smudge of caramel and Steen’s cane syrup.
+But the killer finish is the chocolate, caramel and chicory dish.
 Is it ice cream?
 Pudding?
 Caramel?
 Fresh cream?
-Teas, French-press coffee and a selection of even some local wines enhance the evening.
+Teas, French-press coffee and a selection of local wines enhance the evening.
 A kids’ menu is available.
 Service is professional.